 NPRI Part (Threshold Category): 1A, Reportable to NPRI if manufactured, processed, or otherwise used at quantities greater than: 10 tonnes

 DEHP was not included in the Government of Canada's Chemicals Management Plan.

-DEHP is the most important phthalate plasticizer used in Canada.
-It is almost exclusively (>95%) used in flexible polyvinyl chloride (PVC) plastic manufacturing.[3,15] PVC plastics containing DEHP are used to produce a wide range of products including flooring, food packaging, imitation leather, rainwear, footwear, upholstery, wire and cable, tablecloths, shower curtains, soft squeeze toys, balls, blood storage bags, medical tubing and gloves.[2,20] Depending on the desired properties of the plastic, PVC plastics may contain 1-40% DEHP by weight.[2,3]
+Di(2-ethylhexyl) phthalate is the most important phthalate plasticizer used in Canada.
+It is almost exclusively (>95%) used to manufacture flexible polyvinyl chloride (PVC) plastics.[3,37] PVC plastics containing DEHP are used to produce a wide range of products including flooring, food packaging, imitation leather, rainwear, footwear, upholstery, wire and cable, tablecloths, shower curtains, soft squeeze toys, balls, blood storage bags, medical tubing, and gloves.[5,38] Depending on the desired properties of the plastic, PVC plastics may contain 1-40% DEHP by weight.[3,5]

-Other materials that also include DEHP for its platicizing properties include polyvinyl butyral, natural and synthetic rubber, chlorinated rubber, ethyl cellulose, and nitrocellulose.
+Other materials that also include DEHP for its plasticizing properties include polyvinyl butyral, natural and synthetic rubber, chlorinated rubber, ethyl cellulose, and nitrocellulose.

-Miscellaneous non-plasticizer use of DEHP include use in dielectric fluids for capacitors, in vacuum pump oil, as an acaracide (a pesticide used to kill ticks and mites) in orchards, as a solvent in erasable ink, as an ingredient in printing inks for food wrappers, as an inert ingredient for pesticides, and in testing of respirators and air filtration systems.[2,3,15]
+Non-plasticizer applications of DEHP include use in dielectric fluids for capacitors, in vacuum pump oil, as an acaricide (a pesticide used to kill ticks and mites) in orchards, as a solvent in erasable ink, as an ingredient in printing inks for food wrappers, as an inert ingredient for pesticides, and in testing of respirators and air filtration systems.[3,5,37]

 Canadian Production and Trade

 As of 2016, DEHP was produced by Polyone Canada, however their website indicates that they currently sell a wide variety of non-phthalate alternatives as well.

 Production and Trade